cst1201-d644/Turtle-Simulator/README.md

 Lab Attendance Policies

 Attendance is required for lab.
 Because you work in pairs, your partner is counting on you to be present.
 I do not require you to use the lab machines if you and your partner would prefer using your laptops.
 You can download and install BlueJ free from http://www.bluej.org/.
 (Get the version including the Java SDK).

-	  	Department of Mathematics and Computer Science University of Puget Sound
-1500 N. Warner St
-Tacoma, WA 98416